TheLartians/BitLens/README.md

 bytewiseDifferenceVectorSizeT        423 ns          423 ns      1598141
 ```

-We can see that for integer containers even random access bitwise operations are slightly faster than `vector<bool>`, bitwise iteration is at least twice the speed, while bytewise operations outperform `vector<bool>` by an order of magnitude.
+We can see that for integer containers even random access bitwise operations are slightly faster than `vector<bool>`, bitwise iteration is at least twice the speed, while bytewise operations outperform `vector<bool>` by orders of magnitude.